-The owners of Hull No. 1 have used her extensively since taking delivery in late May.
+The owners of this first hull have used her extensively since taking delivery in late May.
 They summered in Puget Sound and completed a circumnavigation of Vancouver Island.
-They spend significant time on the hook in remote anchorages, so the boat is outfitted with a beefy, dual-anchor windlass, an FCI watermaker and a LiON battery suite mated to Victron chargers and inverters, all backed by a 20-kW Northern Lights genset.
+They spend significant time on the hook in remote anchorages, so the boat is outfitted with a beefy, dual-anchor windlass, an FCI watermaker and a Li-ion battery suite mated to Victron chargers and inverters, all backed by a 20 kW Northern Lights genset.